DevJpLg/Decision_Tree/README.md

 # Decision Tree .arff

-- Python program to read any “.arff” file and then display a graphical interface of the tree
+- Python program to read any arff (Attribute-Relation File Format) file and then display a graphical interface of the tree.
+- You need to change the ‘example.arrf’ in the code to match your file name.

 - **Libraries**
   - matplotlib
   - pandas